Thad Jean

 Thad Jean (born July 16, 1998) is an American professional mixed martial artist.
-He currently competes in the welterweight division of the Professional Fighters League (PFL).
+He currently competes in the Welterweight division of the Professional Fighters League (PFL), where he is the current PFL Welterweight World Champion.
 He won the 2025 PFL Welterweight Tournament.
+As of April 21, 2026, he is #5 in the PFL men's pound-for-pound rankings.

 Background

 Jean was born to Haitian parents in Broward County, Florida.

 Professional mixed martial arts career

 Early career

 Jean started his professional MMA career against Sage Philippe on August 6, 2021, at CES MMA 63, winning the bout submission via rear naked choke.
 He then faced Thomas Majeski on October 30, winning the bout by TKO via punches in the first round.
 Jean faced Sarek Shields at LFA 128 on April 8, 2022, again winning the bout by TKO via punches.
 In his last bout before PFL, he face Georgie Medina at a Combate Global event on September 30, winning the bout by unanimous decision.

 Professional Fighters League

 2023 season

 Jean faced Eric Alequin at PFL Challenger Series 9 on 27 January 2023.
 He won the bout by unanimous decision, securing a PFL contract.

 Jean faced Ali Omar at PFL 7 on August 4, 2023.
 He won the fight via technical knockout in the first round via punches.